jdibenes/hl2ss/README.md

     9. Set Build and Run on Local Machine.
     10. Set Build configuration to Release.
     11. Click Build.
 Unity will ask for a destination folder.
 You can create a new one named Build.
-5. Navigate to the Build folder and open the Visual Studio solution.
+5. Navigate to the Build folder and open the Visual Studio solution in Visual Studio 2022.
 6. Open Package.appxmanifest and enable the following capabilities:
     - Gaze Input
     - Internet (Client & Server)